IBM/liberty-outage-reporter/README.md

   The `IBM Eclipse Tools for Bluemix` provides many powerful features such as incremental updates, remote debugging, pushing packaged servers, etc. [Learn more](https://console.ng.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html#eclipsetools)

 # Deploying to Kubernetes
 One deployment option is to deploy this application to kubernetes.
 For this option, we will provision a lite kubernetes cluster via the IBM Bluemix Container Service and deploy the service using the [manifests/deployment.yml](/manifests/deployment.yml) file.
-We will be using the IBM Container Registry to store the Docker image for our application
+We will be using the IBM Container Registry to store the Docker image for our application.

 #### Install Bluemix CLI Plugins
 1. Install the IBM Bluemix Container Service plug-in.